ibanrohazz/ibanrohazz.github.io/README.md

 -[Md Rathik](https://github.com/mdrathik/nuxtjs-tailwind-blog)

-For the inspiration to create this portfolio/blog.
+For providing the inspiration and guidance to create this portfolio.

 ## Development